-- Picking a Node or Facet: - ★ Mouse button 3: press over a location on a surface to pick the closest facet and node to the location of the pointer. - →The closest node is highlighted with a blue sphere - →The closest facet is highlighted with a gray triangle - ★ Note the information written to the shell regarding the properties of the picked Node and Facet. - ★ When connected to AFNI (after having pressed 't'), watch the AFNI crosshair jump to the corresponding location in the volume. - ★ Conversely, position the crosshair in AFNI (left click) at a position close to the surface and watch the crosshair relocate in SUMA. - You can swap button 1 & 3's functions using the environment variable: SUMA_SwapButtons_1_3
+- Picking a Node or Facet: - ★ Mouse button 3: press over a location on a surface to pick the closest facet and node to the location of the pointer. - → The closest node is highlighted with a blue sphere - ➡The closest facet is highlighted with a gray triangle - ★ Note the information written to the shell regarding the properties of the picked Node and Facet. - ★ When connected to AFNI (after having pressed 't'), watch the AFNI crosshair jump to the corresponding location in the volume. - ★ Conversely, position the crosshair in AFNI (left click) at a position close to the surface and watch the crosshair relocate in SUMA. - You can swap button 1 & 3's functions using the environment variable: SUMA_SwapButtons_1_3

-- Cardinal views (along coordinate directions): - ★ ctrl + Left/Right: Views along LR axis - ★ ctrl + Up/Down: Views along SI axis - ★ ctrl + shift + Up/down: Views along AP axis - Resetting the view point: - ★ Press Home to get back to the original vantage point. - Using momentum feature: - ★ Press 'm' to toggle momentum on.
-Click the left mouse button and release the button as you are dragging the mouse. - Lots more: - ★ Function keys modify various aspects of the display - ★ ctrl+h opens a help window for all interactive options.
+- Cardinal views (along coordinate directions): - ★ ctrl + Left/Right: Views along LR axis - ★ ctrl + Up/Down: Views along SI axis - ★ ctrl + shift + Up/down: Views along AP axis - Resetting the view point: - ★ Press Home (fn+left arrow macs) to get back to the original vantage point. - Using momentum feature: - ★ Press 'm' to toggle momentum on.
+Click the left mouse button and release the button as you are dragging the mouse. - Lots more: - ★ Function keys modify various aspects of the display - ★ Those may be usurped by OS X, see Keyboard setup - ★ ctrl+h opens a help window for all interactive options.